Popcorn8493/mtg-card-tools/README.md

 # MtG-Card-Tools

-These scripts help manage your Magic: The Gathering card inventory for TCGplayer.
+These scripts help manage your Magic: The Gathering card inventory for TCGplayer if you are primarily a manabox scanner/user

 ### Disclaimer